Location - Girringun National Park, North Queensland, Australia

 The streams are infested with lawyer cane (wait-a-while) so it's best to stick to the unpronounced ridgeline as much as possible and only enter the stream around -18.64696,145.88458.
-Alternatively. you could try to hike the old forestry road track to the main Raspberry Creek which might be slightly more open.
 Continue down the tributary to meet Tinkle Creek.

-Alternatively, there is an old overgrown track, named Old Mill Road, that takes you to the upper reaches of Tinkle Creek but it is overgrown and may increase your approach, not shorten it.
+Alternatively, there is an old overgrown track, named Old Mill Road, that takes you to the upper reaches of Tinkle Creek but the road is overgrown and may increase your approach, not shorten it.

 Scramble down the rocky slabs to a slab cascade, scramble down left.
 The pool is shallow so avoid cliff jumping.